1 [The words of Agur the son of Jakeh, even the prophecy. The man spoke to Ithiel, even to Ithiel and Ucal.]

 7 Two things I have required of you, do not deny them to me before I die:

-8 Remove far from me vanity and lies, and give me neither poverty nor riches.
+8 Keep vanity and lies far from me, and give me neither poverty nor riches.
 Feed me with the food of my portion,

 9 Lest I be full and deny you, and say, "Who is the LORD?" or lest I be poor and steal, and take the name of my God in vain.